tsujamin/hass-addons/tailscale/DOCS.md

 By default this option is not set, and only your Home Assistant will be accessible via Tailscale.

+Note: Tailscale may say "This machine has IP forwarding disabled and cannot relay traffic" - currently this appears to be inaccurate and you are still able to use subnets published Home Assistant.

 See <https://tailscale.com/kb/1019/subnets> for more information.

 ### Option: `advertise_exit_node`